mattermost/docs/source/deployment/push.rst

 Mobile Performance Benchmarks
 ^^^^^^

-Properly configured mobile applications on 4G/LTE or Wifi should perform as follows:
+Properly configured mobile applications on 4G/LTE or wifi should perform as follows:

 iPhone 6s Plus on 4G/LTE connection (50 ms ping time, 50 Mb/s download, 8 Mb/s upload):

 - **Loading a new channel:** less than 4 seconds
 - **Returning to a channel previously viewed:** less than 1 second
-- **Switching back to the app after it has recently been in the background:** less than 1 second
+- **Switching to app when it is running in the background:** less than 1 second
 - **Switching to the app and loading a channel after the phone has been asleep:** less than 5 seconds
 - **Fresh start of the app until first page load:** less than 10 seconds